asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 I have exposure to traditional enterprise wide deployed messaging systems (typically JMS based and some AMQP based at later stages).
-Kafka was only experimentational to see if it is a fit-for-purpose tool for the use-cases at hand.
-This blog is a refresher for me - thought will implement a sample use-case and see how to leverage the features that seems out of box and specific for a particular transport/flow based on code/configuration.
+Kafka was only experimentational to see if it was a fit-for-purpose tool for the use-cases at hand.
+This blog is a refresher for me - thought will implement a sample use-case and see how to leverage the features mostly from the producer, consumer perspective rather than from the platform perspective; the features that seems out of box when compared to typical messaging systems like say JMS.

 ### Kafka
 Kafka is a high through-put distributed messaging platform platform typically used as a transport mechanism.
-Note: It does not do any application processing unless you fiddle with kafka-streams.
+Note: It does not do any application processing unless you fiddle some using kafka-streams.

 ### Typical use-cases for using Kafka